kubernetes-sigs/lws/kep/115-Subgroup-support/README.md

   - Pod Affinity/Anti-Affinity is injected properly in leader and workers
   - The new labels are only added if `SubGroupSize` is set
   - The expected TPU environment variables are injected given different combinations of leader requests resources and subgroup sizes.

+#### End to End Tests

+- Test that LWS deployment with subgrouping enabled can be deployed

 ## Alternatives